lue-bird/elm-state-interface-experimental/README.md

     }
 ```

-it can be nice to separate behaviour from the interface by explicitly listing all the possible things we expect to see on the outside
+it can be nice to separate behavior from the interface by explicitly listing all the possible things we expect to see on the outside

 ```elm
 import Web